Overview

 You may choose to work on any machine learning project of your choice.
 This could be similar to the types of regression, classification, or clustering that we will cover in class, or could be on machine learning related to text (things like sentiment analysis, or text generation), or could be on machine learning related to images (things like image recognition, or image generation), or another area of machine learning altogether.

-You must choose to complete this project individually.
+You must complete this project individually.

 Requirements

 Your workflow should have some form of data pre-processing, some kind of exploratory data analysis, training and testing of machine learning algorithms (including some parameter tuning), and evaluating the performance of your models.
+It is very important that your plan is complete and very detailed, in order to show a thorough understanding of the process of training a model using machine learning, in case you don’t have time to fully complete your project.

 Project Check-ins